petergrace1618/buying-history/README.md

   </sale>
 </buyinghistory>
 ```
-At a certain point I realized a couple things.
-I wasn't keeping track of where I bought the tapes (eBay or Aamazon), some sales contained multiple tapes in one item, and once in a while I bought a CD.
+Then at a certain point I realized a couple things.
+I wasn't keeping track of the "store" (eBay or Aamazon), some sales contained multiple tapes in one item, and once in a while I bought a CD.
 In other words, my schema was inadequate.
-So in 2008 I decided

-Around the time the Mayans allegedly predicted that the end of the world, I found a book about XSLT, and with a little research into PHP, I converted my XML file into HTML.
+At some point I picked up a book about XSLT at a Goodwill and held onto it because I thought it might be useful.
+Then around the time the Mayans allegedly predicted that the end of the world, I dusted it off, and with a little research into PHP, I converted my XML into HTML.

 ![Peter Grace's Tape Buying History](buyinghistory-scrshot-1.png)

 I created a Bash script to add new sales